komalrathi/komalrathi.github.io/content/blog/objectorientedprogramming/index.md

         self.town = town
 ```

-In order to create an object, you have reuse the class, input the specific information, and then assign it to a variable.
+In order to create an object, you have reuse the class, input specific information, and then assign it to a variable.
 ```py
 newPerson = Person("Komal", 18, "Birmingham")
 ```